honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 ### Exporting
 - Click "Export" to save the current chart as a PNG image.

+### Payment Integration
+- To enable the Save and Export buttons, you must complete a payment.
+- **PayPal**: Use the PayPal button in the control panel to pay securely.
+After payment, Save and Export are unlocked.
+- **Stripe**: Use the Stripe button to pay via Stripe Checkout.
+After payment, Save and Export are unlocked.
+- Payment status is checked on page load and after successful payment.

 ### Action Section
 - Select an entity and click an action button.